Cefalo/quick-meet/README.md

 - Creative Agencies: Organizations that require unique environments for brainstorming sessions, presentations, and client meetings, ensuring that the right atmosphere is matched with the right room.

-- Tech Companies: Businesses that rely on collaborative workspaces and need to efficiently manage the booking of cmeeting rooms equipped with specific tools and resources.
+- Tech Companies: Businesses that rely on collaborative workspaces and need to efficiently manage the booking of meeting rooms equipped with specific tools and resources.

-### Quic kMeet vs Google Calendar
+### Quick Meet vs Google Calendar

 #### 1. **Clunky Room Booking**:
 Google Calendar may offer room bookings, but finding a suitable room in a large office with specific requirements (like seat capacity or floor preference) can be a pain.
 You end up scrolling through a bunch of rooms after checking through several dropdowns.